Wednesday, October 11, 2017

 \]

-Using these uncertainties we can plot the BOSS measurements with error bars
+Using these uncertainties, we can plot the BOSS measurements with error bars

 Figure 2: The BOSS power spectrum measurements including